 Taking into consideration the previous example: if I know that mums tend to spend more time on Facebook, then it would be senseless for me to decide and start an ad on LinkedIn.

 5. Missing CTA

-Most of the non-converting ads I've been analysing were lacking a strong Call To Action.
+Most of the ads that are not converting I've been analyzing were lacking a strong Call To Action.
 After writing your copy, make sure you also added a CTA, which tells people what to do.
 It has to align with your copy, your target audience, the landing page, and most importantly the ad goal.
 It can be a Learn More button where you send people to a page with more details about that product, or a Shop Now button directly to the product you're aiming to sell.

 The landing page has to talk exactly about what you were talking about in the copy, and has to match your goal.

 There is no good lead generation ad without a deadline.
 Your ad might be good at attracting attention, but if you do not tell people why they should take action now, they might as well forget and lose track of your offer.

 7. Insufficient knowledge of the ad channel